michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 - **Publishers**: A publisher is an entity that creates content.
 This could be a website or a blog.
   Each publisher has its own Ethereum account.
 This account owns a publisher contract.
-- **Registry**: The registry contract stores the list of publishers and their publisher contracts.
-  It basically serves as a lookup table.
 - **Subscribers**: A subscriber is an entity that consumes content.
 Each subscriber has its own Ethereum account and his personal subscriber contract.
 When a subscriber subscribes to a publisher, the publisher's address is stored as a subscription in the subscriber contract.
+- **Registry**: The registry contract stores the list of publisher and subscriber contracts.
+  It basically serves as a lookup table.
 - **Aggregator**: The aggregator is a centralized service that creates a web feed for a subscriber.
   Many different aggregators could exist and the subscriber can choose which aggregator to use.
 The aggregator listens for new content events from subscribed publishers.
 It then fetches the content